Vermouth Recipes

 Here we go –

-Shake with ice in a shaker, strain cold into cocktail glass.
+Shake with ice then serve up in a chilled cocktail glass.

 Here we go –